econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-3-Bot-module.md

 ### TalkBackBot class

 Now for the `TalkBackBot` class.
-Revisiting the scaffolding we did earlier, we will define 5 functions for our class, which will setup the behavior for our bot:
+Revisiting the scaffolding we did earlier, we define 5 functions for our class, which will setup the behavior for our bot:

 ```python
 # <--snip-->